US, LatAm countries warn Venezuela over presidential election - Journal du Cameroun

 So far, however, Washington has stopped short of imposing an embargo on Venezuelan oil imports — a measure that would be crippling for Caracas but also damaging to refiners in the US dependent on Venezuela’s heavy crude.

-Hyperinflation, scarcities of basic food and medicine, and skyrocketing violence are gripping Venezuela, prompting a swelling exodus of its citizens that is increasingly concerning the UN.
+Hyperinflation, scarcities of basic food and medicine, and skyrocketing violence are gripping Venezuela, prompting a swelling exodus of its citizens that is increasingly concerning both the UN and the Lima Group, who called upon international organizations to establish a support program.

 The International Organization for Migration says nearly one million Venezuelans have left the country over the past two years.
 Many head to Brazil, Colombia and Panama, and often beyond.